Fixed versus adjustable loans

-You can choose a fixed-rate loan to lock in a low rate.
-People choose fixed-rate loans because interest rates are low and they want to lock in at the low rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at a good rate.
-Call Augusta Mortgage Solutions at 7068605514 for details.
+You can choose a fixed-rate loan to lock in a low interest rate.
+Borrowers select fixed-rate loans because interest rates are low and they want to lock in the low rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide more monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at a favorable rate.
+Call Augusta Mortgage Solutions at 7068605514 to learn more.

-The majority of ARMs are capped, so they can't increase above a specific amount in a given period of time.
+The majority of ARMs feature this cap, so they won't increase over a specified amount in a given period of time.
 Your ARM may feature a cap on how much your interest rate can go up in one period.
-For example: no more than two percent per year, even though the underlying index increases by more than two percent.
-Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount that the payment can increase in one period.
-Additionally, almost all ARMs have a "lifetime cap" — your rate won't exceed the capped percentage.
+For example: no more than a couple percent per year, even though the index the rate is based on goes up by more than two percent.
+Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount your monthly payment can increase in one period.
+Plus, almost all adjustable programs have a "lifetime cap" — this means that your rate can never exceed the cap amount.

-ARMs most often feature the lowest rates at the start of the loan.
-They usually guarantee the lower interest rate from a month to ten years.
-You've likely read about 5/1 or 3/1 ARMs.
-In these loans, the introductory rate is fixed for three or five years.
+ARMs most often have the lowest, most attractive rates at the beginning.
+They provide the lower interest rate from a month to ten years.
+You've probably read about 5/1 or 3/1 ARMs.
+In these loans, the initial rate is set for three or five years.
 It then adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust.
-These loans are often best for borrowers who anticipate moving within three or five years.
-These types of adjustable rate loans are best for borrowers who will move before the initial lock expires.
+These loans are fixed for 3 or 5 years, then they adjust after the initial period.
+These loans are usually best for people who anticipate moving in three or five years.
+These types of adjustable rate programs are best for borrowers who will move before the loan adjusts.

 Have questions about mortgage loans?
 Call us at 7068605514.
 It's our job to answer these questions and many others, so we're happy to help!